-- (b) for training exercises conducted in preparation for responding to fires, chemical spills, and other emergency public safety or welfare concerns. - (18) "Evidence of historic or existing use" means evidence that is material and relevant to a determination of the amount of groundwater beneficially used without waste by a permit applicant during the relevant time period set by District rule that regulates groundwater based on historic use.
-Evidence in the form of oral or written testimony shall be subject to cross-examination.
-The Texas Rules of Evidence govern the admissibility and introduction of evidence of historic or existing use, except that evidence not admissible under the Texas Rules of Evidence may be admitted if it is of the type commonly relied upon by reasonably prudent persons in the conduct of their affairs. - (19) "Exempt well" means a new or an existing well that is exempt under Section 2 from certain regulatory requirements in these rules. - (20) "Existing well" means a well that was in existence or for which drilling commenced prior to January 1, 2019, or which was approved by the District for drilling prior to January 1, 2019. - (21) "Existing and historic use period" means the time period of January 1, 2004, through December 31, 2018. - (22) "General Manager" as used herein is the chief administrative officer of the District, as set forth in the District's bylaws, or the District staff or other designee acting at the direction of the General Manager or Board to perform the duties of the General Manager. - (23) "Groundwater" means water percolating below the surface of the earth. - (24) "Groundwater reservoir" means a specific subsurface water-bearing stratum, or "aquifer." - (25) "Historic Use Permit" means a permit required by the District for the operation of any nonexempt, existing water well or well system that produced groundwater during the existing and historic use period. - (26) "Landowner" means the person who holds possessory rights to the land surface or to the withdrawal of groundwater from wells located on the land surface. - "Layer of an aquifer" means the Woodbine, Washita/Fredericksburg, Paluxy, Glen Rose, Twin Mountains, Hensell/Travis Peak, Hosston/Travis Peak geologic strata/hydrogeologic units as depicted in Appendix 2. - (28) "Leachate well" means a well used to remove contamination from soil or groundwater. - (29) "Livestock" means, in the singular or plural, grass- or plant-eating, single- or cloven-hooved mammals raised in an agricultural setting for subsistence, profit or for its labor, or to make produce such as food or fiber, including cattle, horses, mules, asses, sheep, goats, llamas, alpacas, and hogs, as well as species known as ungulates that are not indigenous to this state from the swine, horse, tapir, rhinoceros, elephant, deer, and antelope families, but does not mean a mammal defined as a game animal in section 63.001, Parks and Wildlife Code, or as a fur-bearing animal in section 71.001, Parks and Wildlife Code, or any other indigenous mammal regulated by the Texas Department of Parks and Wildlife as an endangered or threatened species.
-The term does not include any animal that is stabled, confined, or fed at a facility that is defined by TCEQ rules as an Animal Feeding Operation or a Concentrated Animal Feeding Operation.
+- (24)(25) "Groundwater" means water percolating below the surface of the earth. - (25)(26) "Groundwater reservoir" means a specific subsurface water-bearing stratum, or "aquifer." - (26)(27) "Historic Use Permit" means a permit required by the District for the operation of any nonexempt, existing water well or well system that produced groundwater during the existing and historic use period or any other well that is otherwise authorized to apply for a Historic Use Permit under Rule 3.8. - (27)(28) "Landowner" means the person who holds possessory rights to the land surface or to the withdrawal of groundwater from wells located on the land surface. - (28)(29) "Layer of an aquifer" means the Woodbine, Washita/Fredericksburg, Paluxy, Glen Rose, Twin Mountains, Hensell/Travis Peak, Hosston/Travis Peak geologic strata/hydrogeologic units as depicted in Appendix 2. - (29)(30) "Leachate well" means a well used to remove contamination from soil or groundwater. - (30)(31) "Livestock" means, in the singular or plural, grass- or plant-eating, single- or cloven-hooved mammals raised in an agricultural setting for subsistence, profit or for its labor, or to make produce such as food or fiber, including cattle, horses, mules, asses, sheep, goats, llamas, alpacas, and hogs, as well as species known as ungulates that are not indigenous to this state from the swine, horse, tapir, rhinoceros, elephant, deer, and antelope families, but does not mean a mammal defined as a game animal in section 63.001, Parks and Wildlife Code, or as a fur-bearing animal in section 71.001, Parks and Wildlife Code, or any other indigenous mammal regulated by the Texas Department of Parks and Wildlife as an endangered or threatened species.
+The term does not include any animal that is stabled, confined, or fed at a facility that is defined by TCEQ rules as an Animal Feeding Operation or a Concentrated Animal Feeding Operation. - "Maintenance and or repair" of a well means work done in the normal course of operation to ensure safe and proper operation, water quality, proper sanitary measures, and normal replacement or repair of well components, including the pump, so long as the work does not substantially alter, as defined herein, the production capacity of the well. as not to exceed the original capacity of the well.
+This term includes the repair or replacement of the pump as long as the replacement pump does not exceed the maximum designed production capacity of the pump being replaced or the maximum designed production capacity of the replacement pump does not exceed 17.36 gpm. - "Management area" or "Groundwater Management Area" means an area designated and delineated by the Texas Water Development Board under Chapter 35 as an area suitable for management of groundwater resources.